Concordium/concordium.github.io/source/mainnet/net/resources/sirius-testnet-reset-nodes.rst

 =======

 To update the Windows node you need to delete the existing testnet database and install and run the new node.
-These are the steps.
+The steps are:

 1. Stop the existing testnet node following :ref:`instructions
    <install-upgrade-node-windows>` on how to upgrade a node.